 Most active shooter incidents are over in 10-15 minutes, but since 2006 there has been an average of one such incident resulting in the loss of four or more lives every 2.9 months.
 Your preparations today can help reduce that statistic and keep your community safe.

-Use this promotional trailer to advertise your upcoming active shooter training event, or watch the full video, and find additional resources below.
+Watch the full video, and find additional resources below.

 Some footage provided courtesy of the LA County Sheriff’s Department.